-SPRAVATO, the S-enantiomer of racemic ketamine, has been developed as a nasal spray formulation for the treatment of patients with treatment-resistant depression (TRD).
+SPRAVATO, the S-enantiomer of racemic ketamine, has been developed as a nasal spray formulation for the treatment of patients with treatment-resistant depression (TRD) and for the rapid reduction of depressive symptoms, which according to clinical judgement constitute a psychiatric emergency (MDD-PE).
 SPRAVATO is a non-selective, non-competitive, antagonist of the N-methyl-D-aspartate (NMDA)-receptor (NMDAR), an ionotropic glutamate receptor.